DBS for Parkinson’s Disease Can Be Life-Changing

 Parkinson’s disease is a movement disorder that has long confounded neurologists.

 It usually begins with tremors and stiffness, but it can progress in such an inexorable way that it ravages a patient’s physical and mental health.
 There is no known cure, but treatments manage the condition with varying degrees of success.

 One of the most promising treatments is Deep Brain Stimulation (DBS).
 At the University of Miami Health System’s Movement Disorders Center, DBS provides relief at a critical time in a patient’s life.

 “It offers hope and a path forward for the quality of life when a patient starts running out of options,” says Jonathan R. Jagid, M.D., director of Functional Neurosurgery and surgical director of the Deep Brain Stimulation Program at the University of Miami Health System.

-DBS has been around for more than two decades.
+DBS has been around for more than 20 years.

 DBS helps with the physical symptoms of Parkinson’s but doesn’t address the mood manifestations, such as hallucination, depression, sleep disorders, and cognitive impairment.

 The procedure is typically recommended when the effectiveness of medications, the first line of treatment, begins to taper off or when the side effects from those drugs lead to complications.